splunk/addonfactory-ucc-generator/docs/index.md

 # About UCC

-Universal Configuration Console (UCC) is a fremawerk that simplifys the process of add-on creation for developers.You can use UCC to generate UI-based Splunk add-ons.
-UCC includes UI, REST handlers, Modular inputs, OAuth, and alert action templates.
+Universal Configuration Console (UCC) is a framework that simplifies the process of add-on creation for developers.You can use UCC to generate UI-based Splunk add-ons.
+UCC includes UI, REST handlers, modular inputs, OAuth, and alert action templates.

 The UCC framework helps you to maintain consistency and a uniform look and feel across different add-ons.
-You can easily update and modify to your add-ons.
+You can easily update and modify your add-ons.

 UCC 5 <!--- why do we say 5, everywhere else we say UCC---> uses Splunk UI.
 See [Splunk UI](https://splunkui.splunk.com/).
 It is a new UI framework based on React.
 The UCC UI repository is stored in the `ui` folder. <!-- (but where is this folder exactly, when I install Splunk UI?) -->